 In 2016, Bangaldesh was able to increase its hilsa yield by 50 per cent by putting measures in place to ban fishing in the breeding season.
 It also laid down and imposed specifications for net size to prevent the catching of juvenile hilsa.
 There is a need to create more consciousness about the importance of conserving a fish that is perhaps Bengal’s greatest cultural icon.

-- Fasten the lid of your tiffin box (you could also seal the top with thick aluminium foil) and set the fish aside to marinate for 15 minutes.
+- Fasten the lid and set the fish aside to marinate for at least 15 minutes.

 - Heat up your pan and place a stand at the bottom.
 Pour hot water, making sure it doesn’t reach up to more than half the height of your tiffin box, or there’s a danger of water seeping in.
 Once the water has come to a boil, place the tiffin on the stand.
 Cover the pan and steam on medium heat for 15 minutes.

 - Remove from the pan and allow it to rest for another 5 minutes before serving.